 There are many ways of carrying this knife other than around the neck.
 Personally I don’t like anything around my neck so what works great for me is either in a IWB belt loop or if I’m wearing jeans I toss it in that upper square pocket above the main right pant pocket.
 It sits in there nice and secure and just tight enough that I can pull out the knife without the sheath coming out too.
 These are just two ways I find it most comfortable for me to carry it.
 I am sure if you searched around you’d find many ways of carrying this knife.

 Here are two pictures of this knife next to my Zero Tolerance 0560 for a size comparison.

 My final conclusion on the Freeman Outdoor Gear 451 neck knife: I like this knife a lot!
 It’s an excellent example of a fixed blade neck knife that while small is extremely tough.
 This is a great knife to carry as a backup to another larger knife while hiking, backpacking or self defense.
 Being that it is so small and lightweight it is also a good choice for a EDC knife.
 The three key features I listed at the beginning of this review: Affordable, High Quality, and made in America..
 I love it!!

-Right now, Jeff is selling this knife with sheath for $45 bucks on his website HERE.
+Right now, this knife is getting sold on this website HERE.
 I cannot promise how long this price will be honored, so if it’s in stock, don’t hesitate to order one while they last.